EmileTrotignon/blog/monad.md

 A working version can be found in [sudoku_monad.ml](sudoku_monad.ml)

-It has type `int list list`, which make sense because a solution is a list of digits to put in cells, and there can be multiple solution to a sudoku.
+The above code has type `int list list`, which make sense because a solution is a list of digits to put in cells, and there can be multiple solution to a sudoku.

 You can notice that we use `let+`/`map` only once.
 The reason for that is that every cell depends on non-deterministic computations : the choice of the digit,